 Well, we believe Singapore is the perfect place to visit for budget-conscious travellers.
 We want to break the ‘Crazy Rich Asians’ stereotype that implies you have to be rich to visit Singapore.

-Most of our suggestions are actually free things you can do in Singapore.
-All of them can be done for less than a few dollars, but don’t forget to treat yourself!
+Most of our suggestions are cheap or free things to do in Singapore and can be done for less than a few dollars, but don’t forget to also treat yourself from time to time!
+We’ve included a few splurge options as well how much they’ll set you back.

 1. Watch the Light Show at Gardens by the Bay